Help paying bond and rent

 Approval amounts are the maximum amount of bond and/or rent assistance that may be provided.
 You should determine what is affordable for you, based on your financial situation.

 Provide proof of rent

-Get proof of rent by asking your landlord or real estate agent to complete the Property Owners Declaration form.
-Alternatively, you can provide a current lease agreement provided it is less than two weeks old.
+Get proof of rent by asking your landlord or real estate agent to complete the property owner's declaration form.
+Alternatively, you can provide a current lease agreement provided it's less than two weeks old.

 You must attend a Housing SA office and provide your proof of rent in order to collect your assistance unless approved otherwise by Housing SA.

 For an alternative version of a document on this page contact Housing SA.